 If you want to learn how to get a book publishing deal, read on.

-When learning how to get a book deal, several critical questions must be considered.
-Obtaining a book deal is quite the accomplishment and can often make or break the start of your career.
+Several critical questions must be considered when learning how to get a book deal.
+Obtaining a book deal is quite an accomplishment and can often make or break the start of your career.
 Finding the right publisher and allowing your agent to negotiate your contract are two factors, but there are other steps you can take on your way.

 Some authors are prepared to take any offer to get their book out there.
 A small publisher can help your first book do very well, as can a more prominent, well-known publisher.
 Either way, it’s important to understand what type of marketing reach the publisher has prior to signing when learning how to get a book publishing deal.